replit/river/PROTOCOL.md

 ##### Subscription

 A `subscription` procedure starts with the client sending a single message with the `StreamOpenBit` set and remains open until either side ends the stream by sending a `ControlClose` message.
-The party receiving the `ControlClose` message must respond with a final `CloseControl` message, but may choose to continue to send messages.
+The party receiving the `ControlClose` message must respond with a final `CloseControl` message.
+If the client initiates the closing, it MUST continue to accept data until the other side sends a `ControlClose` message.

 Client initiated close: